 OG&E's retail electric tariffs are regulated by the OCC in Oklahoma and by the APSC in Arkansas.
 The issuance of certain securities by OG&E is also regulated by the OCC and the APSC.
 OG&E's wholesale electric tariffs, transmission activities, short-term borrowing authorization and accounting practices are subject to the jurisdiction of the FERC.
 The Secretary of the U.S. Department of Energy has jurisdiction over some of OG&E's facilities and operations.
-In 2015, 86 percent of OG&E's electric revenue was subject to the jurisdiction of the APSC and six percent to the FERC.
+In 2016, 86 percent of OG&E's electric revenue was subject to the jurisdiction of the OCC, eight percent to the APSC and six percent to the FERC.